thierno953/SOC_ANALYST/Splunk_Ubuntu/Task#4.md

-# Détection du trafic réseau anormal
+# Detection of Abnormal Network Traffic

-- Installer et configurer Suricata IDS
+- Install and configure Suricata IDS

-- Intégrer les logs dans Splunk
+- Integrate logs into Splunk

-- Simuler un scan malveillant
+- Simulate a malicious scan

-- Visualiser et analyser les alertes
+- Visualize and analyze alerts

-- Réagir à l’incident
+- Respond to the incident

-#### Installation et configuration de Suricata
+#### Installing and configuring Suricata

 - [Proofpoint Emerging Threats Rules](https://rules.emergingthreats.net/)